taxjar/taxjar-api-docs/source/reference.md

 #### Response

-Returns a JSON object with an array of nexus regions sorted alphabetically.
+Returns a `regions` JSON object with an array of nexus regions sorted alphabetically.

 #### Attributes